 When an Indiana car accident leaves you seriously injured, you have plenty to worry about.
 You are facing a long recovery, the loss of your vehicle, and are unable to work.
 Because the accident was not your fault, you may be considering hiring a car accident attorney to represent you in your settlement claim, but you don’t have the money you think you need to secure a lawyer.

 When you call Keller & Keller, however, you won’t have to worry about that.
-We work on a contingency fee basis, which means you pay nothing up front to secure an experienced legal team.
+We work on a contingency fee basis, which means you pay nothing upfront to secure an experienced personal injury legal team.

 How a Contingency Fee Works

 It may sound too good to be true, but we will not ask for any payment to take your car accident case.
 This way, you can focus on your physical recovery instead of worrying about legal bills on top of everything else.
 Once we have settled the case to your satisfaction, we will collect our fee from the settlement amount.
 In a nutshell, a contingency fee agreement works as follows:

 - Once we have met with you and reviewed your case, we will discuss the contingency fee arrangement.
 We will explain what we think your case may be worth and the percentage of the settlement that we will collect as payment.

 - We will pay all expenses until the case is settled, including filing fees, medical records fees, expert witness fees, travel costs, and any other expenses.